 The reality was much, much better than we could have hoped.

 For starters, you have the city beach 'Malvarosa'.
 Reachable from the city centre on the 32, 19 or 2 bus (or a combination of metro and tram), it does get awfully crowded.
 However, it's wide enough for you to always be able to find a spot and it's got a pretty laid-back atmosphere, with a healthy mix of local families, young people and tourists.
 As it's a beach that is for Spanish people first and foremost, rather than a beach catered primarily to package holiday-makers, it isn't unbearable at all.
 On the street behind the beach, you'll find your standard souvenir / beach apparel stalls, whilst the street behind that, with its fading buildings housing seafood and paella restaurants, reminded us of many places we visited in Latin America.

 However, the real surprise in Valencia was the excellent stretch of coastline just outside the city limits.
-After spending our first couple of beach days at the city beach, we ended up spending the rest of them at those a short bus ride away - find out more about our favourite beaches in Valencia, and how best to reach them with public transport, in a post which will be published next week.
+After spending our first couple of beach days at the city beach, we ended up spending the rest of them at those a short bus ride away - find out more about our favourite beaches in Valencia, and how best to reach them with public transport, here.

 Watch a match at the Mestalla

 Valencia's football team has had a difficult decade.
 However, Los Che, with their white shirts with orange trim and bat crest, are actually a giant of the European game.
 La Liga winners twice at the start of the noughties, but consecutive losing Champions League finalists in the same period, recent years have seen multiple managerial changes, ownership controversies and poor league performances.
 Nevertheless, their fans are loyal and create an excellent, raucous atmosphere at home games.

 And, thankfully for those who are used to extortionate UK football prices, a ticket to watch a game at the 55,000-capacity La Mestalla is very affordable.